sinequa/sba-angular/docs/gettingstarted/server-setup.md

 Generating a zip file can take a few minutes.
 You can follow the generation progress either by looking at the banner on the top of Workspaces administration page or by going to **Tasks status** page, the progress status is named **GenerateAngularWorkspaceZip**.

+Note that if your workspace does not contain a `node_modules` folder, only the generation action and entry of the minimal zip are shown.

 ![Workspace generate zip actions]({{site.baseurl}}assets/gettingstarted/admin-workspace-generate-download-zip.png) *Workspace - Generate zip actions and download link* {: .text-center }